nuejs/create-nue/aimee-app/index.md

 ---

 [.hero.stack]
-  # Your friendly information managager
+  # Your friendly information manager
   Tackle everything with notes, tasks, and schedules all in one pleasant place.

   [button "Get started" href="/start/"]